MatthewMarksIT/QA_rubric/README.md

 This project demonstrates a practical QA rubric for evaluating data annotation quality in human-in-the-loop AI workflows.
 It is designed to reflect how real data operations teams assess quality, deliver feedback, and maintain consistent standards at scale.

-- **Disclaimer: All scores, descriptions, tables, and insights are simulated and created uniquely by me for educational purposes.
-These do not reference a real project.**
+- **Disclaimer: All scores, examples, descriptions, tables, and insights in this project are entirely fictional and created solely by me for educational and portfolio purposes.
+They do not reference, reproduce, or reflect any real projects, proprietary workflows, or confidential materials from past or present employers.**

 ---
 ## Contents